voco-vita/simple-javascript-example-2/README.md

-Hey! a new example 2!
+A simple gh-pages javascript example